patrawalam/testvagrantcodingchallenge/README.md

 ## B) For PrototypeTwoTest
 User now enters Category along with Frequency in a comma separated list and the system calculates the estimated subscription amount.

+## 31st March) Version 2.0
+1) Refactored all the code to add OOD by creating interface, abstract classes and using Reflection to run the appropriate test case at runtime by creating respective Object of Class.<br/>
+2) Segregated code in appropriate packages<br/>
+3) Used concept of Constructor to initialize the XLS_Reader Object<br/>
+4) Removed all static references<br/>
+5) Used enums for one scenario to test if correct month is entered by user<br/>
+6) Used System.exit(0) instead of throwing exceptions for abrupt termination with appropriate messages<br/>
+7) Unit tests added<br/>